any-docs/css/content/reference/properties/direction/index.md

 - `rtl`
   - Text and other elements go from right to left.

-For the `direction` property to have any effect on inline-level elements, the {{Cssxref("unicode-bidi")}} property's value must be `embed` or `override`.
+For the `direction` property to have any effect on inline-level elements, the `unicode-bidi` property's value must be `embed` or `override`.

 ## Description

-The property sets the base text direction of block-level elements and the direction of embeddings created by the {{Cssxref("unicode-bidi")}} property.
+The property sets the base text direction of block-level elements and the direction of embeddings created by the `unicode-bidi` property.
 It also sets the default alignment of text, block-level elements, and the direction that cells flow within a table or grid row.

 Unlike the `dir` attribute in HTML, the `direction` property is not inherited from table columns into table cells, since CSS inheritance follows the document tree, and table cells are inside of rows but not inside of columns.

-The `direction` and {{cssxref("unicode-bidi")}} properties are the only two properties which are not affected by the {{cssxref("all")}} shorthand property.
+The `direction` and `unicode-bidi` properties are the only two properties which are not affected by the `all` shorthand property.

 ## Formal definition